Norway's Arctic idyll shivers at oil plans

 Lofoten has been off limits for exploration since Norway first struck oil in 1969, reflecting fears about nature in a scenic Arctic region that is a spawning ground for the world's richest cod stocks and home to sea eagles and puffins.

-BP Plc's (BP.L) Gulf of Mexico spill in 2010, the worst offshore spill in U.S. history, may have added to scepticism.
+BP Plc's Gulf of Mexico spill in 2010, the worst offshore spill in U.S. history, may have added to skepticism.

 The fight will also be a test for how the industry and politics handle the move northward, with sights firmly set on the high Arctic, including the frozen Svalbard archipelago.